There are a number of different appointments on offer with the doctors.

 There is always a doctor on duty during practice opening hours to deal with emergencies.

 Please give the receptionist enough information to help you; especially if you think it might be an emergency.
 You cannot usually choose the time of an urgent appointment or the doctor you see.

 Routine appointments can be booked up to 4 weeks in advance with any doctor.
-Further appointments are released daily at 8am (earlier online).
 This is to improve access to GPs for non-urgent problems.
 Routine GP appointments can be booked online.

 If you are returning for followup on a problem or a re-occuring problem please try to see the same GP to allow continuity of care.

 If you have multiple problems please tell the GP at the start of the consultation and expect to make a series of appointments to allow enough time on each problem.